Git-K3rnel/VulnHub/SECOS-1/README.md

 ```
 yes we got a request it means spiderman should have our provided password.

-we logout with out account and login with spiderman and password 123 and navigate to messages menu :
+we logout our account and login with spiderman and password 123 and navigate to messages menu :

 ![spidermessage](https://github.com/Git-K3rnel/VulnHub/assets/127470407/05b17044-239b-4c20-8f31-ef5f9222da8b)